-Click the orange button to the right to learn more.
+Click the orange button to the right to learn more about what you can start doing today.

 I supplement with vitamin D3- 1.000 ng/ml x 2,3 daily.
 This daily supplementation puts my serum D3 levels at about 35 ng/ml when I get my blood levels tested.
 According to the Endocrine Society, vitamin D3 blood levels below 20 ng/ml is considered to be deficient.

 Why?
-I am a long-term cancer survivor living with a number of long-term and late stage side effects.
+I am a long-term myeloma survivor living with a number of long-term and late stage side effects.
 I consider adequate blood levels of vitamin D3 to be one of the many cheap, evidence-based therapies that helps me manage my

 I ‘m not saying that vitamin D3 supplementation is a cure-all or silver bullet.
 The studies linked and excerpted below explain that D3 is central to brain, heart, bone, and immune system functioning.